This post may contain affiliate links. Please read our disclosure policy.

 A plate filled with jalapeno poppers and ranch dressing.

-The flavors in these poppers are AMAZING.
-Spicy and cheesy, and just downright addicting!
-Perfect for people who love a good amount of spice, crunch and cheesy-ness (they’re similar to our Sausage Stuffed Jalapeños).
+They’re perfect for people who love a good amount of spice, crunch, and cheesiness (they’re similar to our Sausage Stuffed Jalapeños).

-If you love Jalapeño Poppers as much as we do, then you should try our Jalapeño Popper Dip!
-It’s super tasty, and another favorite appetizer.
+If you love jalapeño poppers as much as we do, then you should try our Jalapeño Popper Dip!

 Ingredients to make jalapeno poppers on the counter.